alphakey-marketing/portfolio/content/pages/blog/post-three.md

 ![Ancient wisdom meets modern marketing](/images/ancient-wisdom-marketing.jpg)

-## Rethinking Brand Value
+## Our Core Value

-Nan reminds us that our body is merely a vessel; our true self lives in the mind.
-I realized my last campaign highlighted flashy features but missed the brand's deeper purpose.
-So I paused, sketched a "brand soul map," and centered our messaging on the heartfelt promise behind the product.
-The very next client meeting was a revelation: "Finally, this feels authentic," they said.
+Nan reminds us our body is just a vessel—our real self lives in the mind.
+I had noticed my last campaign flashed all the features but missed the brand’s heart.
+So I stopped, doodled a “brand soul map,” and refocused our copy on the product’s true promise.
+The next meeting was wild: “This finally feels real,” the client said.

 ## That First Step Matters Most